metagentools/VStrains/README.md

 <a name="sec2.1"></a>
 ## Quick Install (**recommended**)

 Install [(mini)conda](https://conda.io/miniconda.html) as a light-weighted package management tool.
-Run following commands to initialize&setup the conda environment for VStrains
+Run the following commands to initialize and setup the conda environment for VStrains

 ```bash
 # add channels